Robinlovelace/odjitter/README.md

 </div>

-The techniques outlined in the following sub-sections are perhaps best understood visually, as illustrated in Figure
+The techniques outlined in the following sub-sections are perhaps best understood visually, as illustrated in each of the facetted maps in Figure <a href="#fig:jitters">2.3</a>.
-<a href="#fig:jitters">2.3</a>.
-The remainder of this section describes
-the methods illustrated in each of the facetted maps in Figure
-<a href="#fig:jitters">2.3</a>.

 <div class="figure">